danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 Note that work is currently underway in {{?I-D.ietf-dnsop-maintain-ds}}
 to provide an automated mechanism to update the DS records with a registry.
-If this method becomes widely adopted, registrar web interfaces will no longer be needed.
+If this method becomes widely adopted, registrar web interfaces may no longer be needed.

 ## DNS Hosting Operators